webqit/playui/README.md

 # Play UI

-Play UI is a family of tools that brings a *utility-based* approach and wholistic experience to UI development.
+Play UI is a family of tools that brings a *utility-based* approach and a wholistic experience to UI development.
 This means: full UI authoring capabilities in the liberty and combinational power of standalone functionalities!
 Take an overview.

 + [Play UI JavaScript](#play-ui-javascript)
 + [Play UI Command Line](#play-ui-command-line)